🔍 Search

 ARP Poisoning Attack

-This ethical hacking guide explains what ARP spoofing is, how ARP spoofing attack works, types of ARP poisoning attacks and its prevention in cyber security.
+This ethical hacking guide explains ARP spoofing.
+It covers how ARP spoofing attacks work.
+It also describes types of ARP poisoning attacks and how to prevent them in cyber security.

 What is ARP Spoofing?

-ARP spoofing, also known as ARP poisoning, is a cyberattack technique that involves manipulating ARP (Address Resolution Protocol) to associate a rogue MAC address with a legitimate IP address.
+ARP spoofing, or ARP poisoning, is a type of cyber attack.
+This causes ARP (Address Resolution Protocol) to associate the spoofed MAC address with the real IP address.

 This false association can lead to various forms of network attacks, primarily MITM (man-in-the-middle) attacks.